shadow-library/shadow-library/README.md

 ## Packages

 - **[Common Services][shadow-common-docs]:** A TypeScript package offering a comprehensive set of common utilities and services used across your applications.
+- **[Database][shadow-database-docs]:** A TypeScript package that connects to MongoDB, auto-generates CRUD modules from JSON schema, enforces schema validation, and provides REST API access.
 - **[Errors][shadow-errors-docs]:** A TypeScript package offering a comprehensive set of standardized error classes for consistent and robust error handling across your applications.
 - **[Types][shadow-types-docs]:** A TypeScript package offering a collection of common types to ensure consistency and type safety across the Shadow Apps ecosystem.